 Best for: Anyone looking to encourage their hair to grow.

 Looking for a faithful shampoo that gets the job done?
-Rahua’s Classic Shampoo both cleans and nourishes your hair.
+Rahua’s Classic Shampoo is one of the best vegan shampoos around!
+It both cleans and nourishes your hair.
 Made from a 100% natural formula made from fortified Amazonian nut oils, healing quinoa, coconut and Shea butter, this well-loved shampoo removes dirt, oil and bacteria from your hair without stripping away the nutrients that keep it healthy.

 Best for: A classic shampoo formula that you can always rely on.

 You may have noticed that many vegan shampoos fail to lather up when using them.
 This is because mainstream shampoos pack products with chemical detergents that makes the shampoo foam up a storm.
 Well, Tabitha James Kraan has managed to create a product that not only lathers up really well, but also allows you to massage your hair with its rich and gentle formula.
 It also detoxes hair from heavy products and toxins at the same time.

 Best for: Those in need of a multi-tasking shampoo that does more that just cleanse your locks.

 Locks flyaway or lifeless?
 Achieve the appearance of thicker and fuller looking hair with more body and bounce thanks to Juice Organics’ volumizing shampoo.
 Its blend of antioxidant-rich passion fruit and fruit oils will promote healthy locks, and soy and barley proteins will keep boost your hair shaft, making your mane appear more abundant.

 Price: Around $24